Financial-Times/o-brand/README.md

 );
 ```

-- Variant support is not determined by defined variables as some variants may not need variables.
+- Some variants may not need variables, but may still exist in a component.
+This means the variant still needs to be set within the brand settings.
 E.g. a "sticky" variant of a header may need no configuration, other than a setting to turn support on/off.

 #### A Complete `oBrandDefine` Example